-Science 8 - Students explore concepts of earth, life, and physical science through the study of evidence of common ancestry, selection and adaptation, stability and change on Earth, human impacts on Earth systems, relationships among forms of energy, thermal energy and the electromagnetic spectrum.
+Science 8 - Students explore concepts of earth, life, and physical science through the study of evidence of common ancestry, selection and adaptation, stability and change on Earth, human impacts on Earth systems, relationships among forms of energy, and forces and motion.
 This course develops an understanding of scientific principles and experimentation through hands-on investigations and sensemaking routines.